Stop reading this blog and come back when you have found a brand new iMac for sale under $1,000.

 For example: Let's look at gas and cars.
 Gas has a price that everyone is familiar with.
 People are constantly watching the prices of gas and no matter what gas station they go to, the prices are fairly close.
 On the other hand, you have cars.
 The average person is not going to be as aware of the prices of this type of product, so these products have a little more flexibility in pricing per brand.

 Besides competing with the industry prices, there are several other aspects of product pricing that need to be evaluated.
-Most industries are constantly dynamic, therefore, you need to constantly evaluate what the perfect price for your product is, and occasionally adjust the price.
-Before you adjust a price, however, you may want to consider having different price points for certain products/services.
+Most industries are constantly dynamic, therefore, you need to constantly evaluate what the perfect price for your product.

 Mastering your product pricing is going to single-handedly be one of the most determining factors of your profit margins and cash flow.
 And if you are any type of businessman or entrepreneur, you probably understand that cash flow is the #1 killer of small businesses.